- Model Photographs : Hiroyuki Oki

-From the architect.
+Text description provided by the architects.
 The rapid urbanization in several Asian cities has dramatically reduced the living area per person.
 Especially in Hanoi or Ho Chi Minh City, most people, sometimes extended families, spend their lives in narrow and long tube houses where they live apart from nature and in dark and unventilated spaces.

 Long tube houses for extended families have always been a complicated question for generations of Vietnamese architects.